omoju/investigatingWhyURMsChooseCS/README.md

 # Analyzing socio-curricular factors that affect the decision to choose CS

-This work presents a study investigating socio-curricular factors that lead historically underrepresented students’ retention and attrition in introductory Computer Science at UC Berkeley.
+This work presents a data-drive approach at investigating the socio-curricular factors that lead historically underrepresented students’ retention and attrition in introductory Computer Science at UC Berkeley.
 The Beauty and Joy of Computing (CS10), an introductory CS course for non-majors and the Structure and Interpretation of Computer Programs (CS61A), an introductory CS course for majors are investigated as critical gateway courses in the introductory to Computer Science pipeline.

-To learn about the effects of curriculum on the decision to progress along the computer science pipeline, an indept data analysis was performed on data gathered by the study.
-Preliminary results show agreement with theoretical predictions and significant improvement over previous efforts.

 The work was done as part of a doctoral study in Computer Science education.

 -----------------------------------------------------------------------------------
 | Title    | HipHopathy, A Socio-Curricular Study of Introductory Computer Science |